MaterializeInc/materialize/doc/user/sql/types/numeric.md

 ### Decimal definitions

-{{< diagram "type-decimal-def.html" >}}
+{{< diagram "type-numeric-def.html" >}}

 Field | Use
 ------|-----------
-_precision_ | The total number of decimal values to track, e.g., `100` has a precision of 3.
-However, all `decimal` values in Materialize have a precision of 38.
+_precision_ | The total number of decimal digits to track, e.g., `100` has a precision of 3.
+However, all `numeric` values in Materialize have a precision of 38.
-_scale_ | The total number of fractional decimal values to track, e.g. `.321` has a scale of 3. _scale_ cannot exceed the maximum precision.
+_scale_ | The total number of fractional decimal digits to track, e.g. `.321` has a scale of 3. _scale_ cannot exceed the maximum precision.

 ## Details